 STM32F103R board is a simple and easy development board to learn STM32 microcontroller programming.
-Its heart is STM32F103RBT6 ARM Cortex-M3 microcontroller with 128K of Flash and 20K of SRAM memory.
-It can be clocked at the maximum 72MHz frequency and is considered to be a medium-density performance line microcontroller.
+Its heart is an STM32F103RBT6 ARM Cortex-M3 microcontroller with 128K of Flash and 20K of SRAM memory.
+It can be clocked at the maximum 72MHz frequency and considered a medium-density performance line microcontroller.
 Other features include USB, CAN, seven timers, 2ADCs, and nine communication interfaces.
-Development board has several nice features to get started.
-First of all, it has an RS232 interface for communicating and accessing bootloader.
-There also is a USB 2.0 full speed interface connector that also can work as the power supply.
-Next is a JTAG connector to program microcontroller using tools like J-Link adapter.
-Two push buttons and two programmable LEDs are hardwired to MCU pins alongside all I/Os connectors.
+The Development board has several excellent features to get started.
+First of all, it has an RS232 interface for communicating and accessing the bootloader.
+There also is a USB 2.0 full-speed interface connector that also can work as the power supply.
+Next is a JTAG connector to program microcontroller using tools like a J-Link adapter.
+Two pushbuttons and two programmable LEDs are hardwired to MCU pins alongside all I/Os connectors.

-Nearest star from Earth is Sun.
-And it emits a massive amount of energy which is free.
-No surprise many people try to get most of it with minimal cost.
+The nearest star from Earth is Sun.
+And it emits a massive amount of energy, which is free.
+No surprise, many people try to get most of it at a minimal cost.
 Photovoltaic solar panels still have low efficiency and yet are quite expensive.
 Every day we hear how their effectiveness is increased by introducing new technologies.
-Anyway, solar panels require direct Sun which in some regions doesn’t appear very often.
-So how we can get this energy with almost no initial cost?
+Anyway, solar panels require direct Sun, which in some regions doesn’t appear very often.
+So how can we get this energy with almost no initial cost?
 The easiest way to do so is to build a solar thermal collector.
 You can find lots of high efficient commercial collectors.
-They look great and at some level works in the winter time when Sun shines.
+They look great and, at some level, works in the wintertime when Sun shines.
 I decided to go simpler.
 I need hot water only in spring, summer, and fall.
-In the winter time, I burn wood to heat the house and so water.
-In the summertime, I usually boiled water using an electric boiler which generates nice bills at the end of the month.
-No more… So I started this project which is still in testing phase.
+In the wintertime, I burn wood to heat the house and so water.
+I usually boiled water using an electric boiler in the summertime, which generates excellent bills at the end of the month.
+No more… So I started this project, which is still in the testing phase.
 But seems to work fine.
-Lets go through build process how I made a simple solar collector using old…
+Let’s go through the build process to make a simple solar collector using…

 STM32F103ZET6 board comes with 3.2 inches graphical LCD which features an ILI9320 controller.
 Equipped LCD is capable of displaying 252144 colors when driven in 18-bit mode.
 We are going to run it in 16-bit mode, so we are limiting it to 65K colors.
-LCD driver is based on existing code found on the internet which was originally developed for STM3210E board.
-Only minor modifications were needed like assigning right control pins.
+LCD driver is based on the existing code found on the internet, originally developed for the STM3210E board.
+Only minor modifications were needed, like assigning the proper control pins.

 In the previous example, we implemented a simple demo program that reads buttons by continually checking their status in the main program loop.
 This isn’t an efficient and convenient way to do that.
 Imagine your application has to do lots of tasks, and in between, you also need to check button status – mission becomes impossible unless you use interrupts.
 In this part, we briefly introduce to STM32F10x interrupt system and write example code where LEDs and buttons are serviced within interrupts.
 ARM Cortex-M3 microcontrollers have an advanced interrupt system that is pretty easily manageable.
 All interrupts are controlled inside Nested Vectored Interrupt Controller (NVIC), close to the Cortex core, to ensure low latency and robust performance.
 Main features of NVIC include:

-Last time we have made a good starting point with setting up a project template for STM32F103ZET6 development board using GNU tools.
+Last time we have made a good starting point with setting up a project template for the STM32F103ZET6 development board using GNU tools.
 Using the same project template, we can move forward and start programming other elements.
-This time a quick note about adding button library.
-This is a modest implementation which initializes port pins and then reads their status.
-Development board is equipped with four user programmable buttons named WAKEUP, TAMPER, USER1, and USER2.
-We are not going to care about the meaning of names use them as general purpose buttons for now.
+This time a quick note about adding a button library.
+This is a modest implementation that initializes port pins and then reads their status.
+The Development board is equipped with four user-programmable buttons named WAKEUP, TAMPER, USER1, and USER2.
+We will not care about the meaning of names; use them as general-purpose buttons for now.

-Couple years ago I have purchased LPC2148 development board called BlueBoard form ngxtexhnologes.
-It is quite powerful board with ATM7TDMI series microcontroller which is considered an old guy comparing to Cortex ones.
-But still these are widely used and are powerful.
-Development board has some handy features installed.
-12MHz crustal allowing to run processor at full 60Mhz speed.
-Couple RS232 ports, VGA connector, PS/2 connector for keyboard or mouse, 20-pin JTAG, SD/MMC slot, USB B-type, 8 LEDs driven with serial-in parallel-out shift register, 2×16 LCD, buzzer, audio jack with amplifier, two programmable buttons and 256Kb of I2C interfaced EEPROM.
-Microcontroller itself has 512KB of internal flash and 32+8KB of RAM.
-All ports are accessible and any external hardware can be disconnected with jumpers.
-This is great board for prototyping and end application.
+The LPC2148 development board is a mighty board with an ATM7TDMI series microcontroller considered an old guy compared to Cortex ones.
+But still, these are widely used and are powerful.
+The Development board has some handy features installed.
+12MHz crustal allowing to run the processor at full 60Mhz speed.
+Couple RS232 ports, VGA connector, PS/2 connector for keyboard or mouse, 20-pin JTAG, SD/MMC slot, USB B-type, 8 LEDs driven with a serial-in parallel-out shift register, 2×16 LCD, buzzer, audio jack with an amplifier, two programmable buttons, and 256Kb of I2C interfaced EEPROM.
+The microcontroller itself has 512KB of internal flash and 32+8KB of RAM.
+All ports are accessible, and any external hardware can be disconnected with jumpers.
+This is a great board for prototyping and end application.

 I found some time to play with the STM32F103ZET6 development board and decided to set up a simple project for it.
-Probably the trickiest part of this is to set up a project environment that would serve as a template for following developments.
-Many ARM developers chose CodeSourcery Lite edition toolchain.
+The trickiest part of this is to set up a project environment that would serve as a template for the following developments.
+Many ARM developers chose the CodeSourcery Lite edition toolchain.
 It has full command line functionality – this is what we usually need.
-If you want some alternative – you can select gnu yagarto ARM toolchain which is also great and free.
-No matter which tool you select code will work on both.
+If you want some alternative – you can select gnu yagarto ARM toolchain, which is also great and free.
+No matter which tool you select, the code will work on both.
 Let’s stick to CodeSourcery.
-Just download it and install to your PC.
-As we said Lite version supports only command line tools – we need an interface for it.
-Eclipse IDE is one of the favorite choices so that we will grab this one too.
+Just download it and install it on your PC.
+As we said Lite version supports only command-line tools – we need an interface for it.
+Eclipse IDE is one of the favorite choices, so that we will grab this one too.
 Yagarto website has an excellent tutorial on how to set up the Eclipse IDE in a step-by-step manner.
 We won’t go into details with this.

-AVR microcontrollers aren’t the best choice to run FreeRTOS scheduler due to low on-chip RAM.
+AVR microcontrollers aren’t the best choice to run the FreeRTOS scheduler due to low on-chip RAM.
 Atmega128 has only 4K of RAM, so this limits the FreeRTOS functionality to very basic.
-Anyway, this problem can be solved by adding extra RAM which may be connected to an external memory interface.
-We have already built an external memory block of 8K previously so now we can test it with FreeRTOS applications.
-Lets continue with our previous code which runs several simple tasks (button state reading, LCD output and LED flash), and we can add more to it.
+This problem can be solved by adding extra RAM, which may be connected to an external memory interface.
+We have already built an external memory block of 8K previously to test it with FreeRTOS applications.
+Let’s continue with our previous code, which runs several simple tasks (button state reading, LCD output, and LED flash), and we can add more to it.
 We are going to set up an external RAM for storing heaps.
-This will allow to store large data buffers without worrying too much about heap and stack overlaps.
+This will allow the storage of large data buffers without worrying too much about heap and stack overlaps.